ehem/kdztools/README.txt

 [+] Done!
 $

-At this point if myH901_20e.kdz is compared to the original H90120e_00_0316.kdz, they should be identical.
-As stated above, image2chunks relies on a FS feature that may not be present on all OSes nor all FSes on those OSes.
+At this point myH901_20e.kdz should be installable using LG's tools.
+If the image was unmodified, and image2chunks.py was used with its --sparse option, it should be identical to the original file.
+This second statement relies on behavior of the OS and may not work precisely on all systems.
 Exactly identical files have only been shown on Linux with system.image being unpacked onto a EXT4 FS (dzextracted being on EXT4).
 EXT2/3 may also work if mounted using the EXT4's backwards compatibility mode, rather than the native implementation of EXT2/3.
 Most other flavors of Unix should get sane output, but not as likely to be identical.

 There is a value in the chunk headers referred to as "wipeCount" in the code, as well as in the .params files (these are simply text files) generated for